cucumber-attic/gherkin2/README.md

         <version>2.4.18</version>
     </dependency>

-You can get it manually from [ibiblio](http://mirrors.ibiblio.org/pub/mirrors/maven2/info/cukes/gherkin) or by searching at [maven central](http://search.maven.org/)
+You can get it manually from [Maven Central](http://search.maven.org/#browse%7C-2073395818)

 ### .NET